 - 1. Hold the HCU transducer and the reference point at the same level (Figure 2-14). - 2.
-In the Human NIBP Settings dialog click Zero to zero the HCU. - 3.
+In the NIBP HCU and test dialog click Zero to zero the HCU. - 3.
 In the Settings dialog, a message will appear confirming that the HCU has been zeroed.
 Click OK in this dialog to proceed.